Faxanadus/TransTrans/README.md

 If you would like to run the script directly from the .ahk file rather than the pre-compiled .exe, you'll need to download and install Autohotkey v1 from: https://www.autohotkey.com/download/ahk-install.exe

 **Areas for improvement**:
--Add alternate language translations for instructions, GUI, and tooltips with automatic language detection based on OS language or selectable via Options.
++Add alternate language translations for instructions, GUI, and tooltips with automatic language detection based on OS language or selectable via Options.
--Add network options to send/receive strings via an IP address and port as another method setting and getting text.
++Improve text grabbing capability to reduce the need to use simulator mouse clicks or keyboard button presses when a viable control area cannot be found.

+5/8/24 Version 14 Update: Added network functionality.
++Receive and send strings (with optional unique line IDs) to other applications via IP/Port
+     -Line IDs can be sent within each string, or as a separate comma separated integer as Big Endian or Little Endian.
++Send a message address with each message, so a receiving application (such as one using the OSC protocol) can direct the message to the right function.
++Send transcribed/translated content intended for display via IP/Port +Reorganized UI to add more options.
++Added ability to save all settings on app close.
++Added checkbox to use or not use a DisplayLog.txt file (intended for use with text parsers).

-4/28/24 Version 13 Update: Added colored bounding boxes when to help show the text areas/controls to click on when selecting output/input windows and buttons.
+4/28/24 Version 13 Update:
++Added colored bounding boxes when to help show the text areas/controls to click on when selecting output/input windows and buttons.